bretttolbert/moongas-py-mediaserver/README.md

 # moongas-py-mediaserver

-Moongas Flask web application server for browsing medialibrary files, with advanced search filtering
+Flask web application server for browsing medialibrary files, with advanced search filtering.
+A component of the Moongas ecosystem of media library software.

 A minimalist Flask web application for browsing and playing music files

-Uses my other project [mediascan](https://github.com/bretttolbert/mediascan) for scanning music library files.
-Currently this must be performed manually (both for initial music library scan and to re-scan music library)
+Uses related projects [moongas-go-mediascan](https://github.com/bretttolbert/moongas-go-mediascan) and [moongas-py-mediascan](https://github.com/bretttolbert/moongas-py-mediascan) for scanning music library files to an sqlite database and then loading the database, respectively.

 ## [mediaserver Live Demo (aka _Brettify_)](https://bretttolbert.com/mediaserver)